Solar Irradiance and Irradiation

 Our sun is both a heat source and a light source, giving us the warmth and sunlight we need to survive.
 The sun is an excellent source of energy and we can harness it in so many different ways, but how do we know if there is enough radiant energy for a solar photovoltaic (PV) panel to generate electricity.

 The sun is an excellent source of radiant energy.
 The amount of solar energy per unit area arriving on a surface at a particular angle is called irradiance which is measured in watts per square metre, W/m2, or kilowatts per square metre, kW/m2 where 1,000 watts equals 1 kilowatt.
-However, the distance measured between the Earth and the Sun varies causing variations in the amount of irradiance energy received during the natural cyclic rotation of the Earth during one full year.

 According to NASA, the average irradiance value measured on the edge of space and outside the Earth’s atmosphere on a flat surface positioned perpendicular to the sun is about 1,370 watts per m2 (that is 1.37 kilowatts).
 This irradiance value given by NASA is called the Solar Constant and is used to determine the solar values down on the Earth’s surface.

 But the values of irradiance measured across the surface of Earth are much lower than the solar constant.
 The scattering and reflecting of the sunlight when passing through the atmosphere decreases the amount of energy which reaches the Earth’s surface due to the climatic conditions at that point.

 For example, annual conditions such as the time of year, seasonal and temperature variations, cloudy or overcast conditions, as well as the angle at which the sun’s solar rays strike the ground all influence the amount of solar irradiance available at a particular location.